 At that time, new PACE provider applicants and existing PACE programs faced costly and extreme delays in the state’s processing of applications.
 Enrolling seniors in all the California’s PACE programs took months due to delays in completing nursing home level of care determinations.

 From the beginning, CalPACE has built camaraderie while bringing PACE voices together to change the policy environment for PACE providers in California.
-Now, it takes approximately 18-months to site a new PACE facility, PACE enrollment takes five business days, and there are no caps on PACE growth.
 Our key milestones as an association are summarized below.

 2007 CalPACE incorporated as a 501(c)(6) in August.
 On Lok hosted CalPACE in its San Francisco offices and served as staff, with its CEO Bob Edmondson named the association’s first Executive Director and Board of Directors’ Chair.